khushijain21/sarama/README.md

     # Clone the repository locally, pointing at your own fork
     git clone git@github.com:[YOUR USERNAME]/sarama.git

-    # Add links back to the Elastic and Shopify repositories so
+    # Add links back to the Elastic and IBM repositories so
     # we can merge between them, and run git fetch so we can
     # access the version tags.
     git remote add upstream git@github.com:elastic/sarama.git
-    git remote add shopify git@github.com:Shopify/sarama.git
+    git remote add IBM git@github.com:IBM/sarama.git
     git fetch --all

     # Check out the current Elastic fork and use it as a baseline